Dr. Anthony J.V. Obinna,

 models, because it is the practical knowledge of our people that laid the foundation for further intellectual or

+mental development of the later generation.
 So, until we become re-orientated with and appreciative of the things around us, we

 shall always run after the white man.
 Now, although the white man has accomplished a great many good things, his